energinet-singularity/singupy/README.md

 pip install git+https://github.com/energinet-singularity/singupy.git#egg=singupy
 ````

-If you want to install the version from a specific branch or version, use this command ('FooBranch' is the branch name):
+If you want to install the version from a specific branch, use this command ('FooBranch' is the branch name):

 ````bash
 pip install git+https://github.com/energinet-singularity/singupy.git@FooBranch#egg=singupy